2019 New Hampshire Wildcats football team

 The 2019 New Hampshire Wildcats football team represented the University of New Hampshire as a member of the Colonial Athletic Association (CAA) in the 2019 NCAA Division I FCS football season.
 They were led by interim head coach Ricky Santos, due to longtime head coach Sean McDonnell taking a leave of absence for medical reasons.
 The team played their home games at Wildcat Stadium.
-The Wildcats finished the season 6–5 overalla nd 5–3 in CAA play to tie for third place.
+The Wildcats finished the season 6–5 overall and 5–3 in CAA play to tie for third place.

-Previous season

-The Wildcats finished the 2018 season 4–7, 3–5 in CAA play to finish in ninth place.

 Preseason

 CAA poll

 In the CAA preseason poll released on July 23, 2019, the Wildcats were predicted to finish in seventh place.

 Preseason All–CAA team

 The Wildcats had one player selected to the preseason all-CAA team.